Gladys González

-Gladys Esther González (born 30 May 1973) is a political scientist who served as National Deputy and currently as National Senator for Buenos Aires Province for Republican Proposal, within of Cambiemos.
+Gladys Esther González (born 30 May 1973) is a political scientist who served as National Deputy and National Senator forBuenos Aires Province for the Republican Proposal, within Juntos por el Cambio.

 Biography

 González is a native of San Carlos de Bolívar, in the northern center of Buenos Aires.
 She was a candidate for mayor in 2015 in Avellaneda for the Cambiemos alliance.
 She has a degree on Political Science from the University of Buenos Aires Faculty of Social Sciences.
 She served as an advisor and legislative aide on Health and Decentralization at the Buenos Aires City Legislature (2003-2005).

 In 2005 she was the Director of Banco Ciudad, a position she held until 2007.
 She is a member of the Pensar Foundation, Mauricio Macri's think tank under the government of Mauricio Macri as Chief of Government of the City of Buenos Aires, he served as Undersecretary of Citizen Attention.